This post may contain affiliate links. Please read our disclosure policy.

 Can I double this broccoli salad recipe?

-Can I make broccoli salad in advance?
+Can I make broccoli salad ahead of time?

 Yes!
 Feel free to add other vegetables, fruits, nuts, or seeds to customize your salad.